opulencephp/Opulence/application/rdev/models/ioc/README.md

 echo $a1 === $a2; // "0"
 ```

-## Creating Singletons
+## Creating Shared Instances
-Singletons are shared instances of a class.
-No matter how many times you create a singleton, you'll always get the same instance.
-To create a singleton of a class with all of its dependencies injected, you can call `makeShared()`:
+Shared instances are just that - shared.
+No matter how many times you make a shared instance, you'll always get the same instance.
+This concept is similar to the **Singleton* design pattern, but with the added benefit of being able to bind different concrete implementations at runtime.
+To create a shared instance of a class with all of its dependencies injected, you can call `makeShared()`:
 ```php
 $container->bind("IFoo", "ConcreteFoo");
 $a1 = $container->makeShared("A");